 12) Harvest your tray sprouts with a knife or scissors.

-Many sprouts, like broccoli and onion sprout, grow VERY well using this method.
+Many microgreens, like daikon, broccoli and onion sprout, grow VERY well using this method.